stefabat/CheatSheet/gnuplot.md

     splot g(x,y)                                # plot the g(x,y) with lines
     splot g(x,y) with pm3d                      # plot the g(x,y) as a surface
-    plot [xmin:xmax] [ymin:ymax] 'datafile'     # plot within a certain range replot f(x)                                 # superimpose the plot of f(x) to the previous plot plot 'datafile' u 1:2, '' u 1:3             # plot simultaneously two sets of data points plot 'datafile' u 1:2 with linespoints      # plot data points with points and lines plot 'datafile' u 1:2 with lp ls 2          # plot data points with points and lines of style number 2 (ls = linestyle) plot 'datafile' u 1:2 with lp lt 2          # plot data points with points and lines of type number 2 (lt = linetype)
+    plot [xmin:xmax] [ymin:ymax] 'datafile'     # plot within a certain range replot f(x)                                 # superimpose the plot of f(x) to the previous plot (only in interactive mode!!) plot 'datafile' u 1:2, '' u 1:3             # plot simultaneously two sets of data points (preferred way!!
+Required for Latex!) plot 'datafile' u 1:2 with linespoints      # plot data points with points and lines plot 'datafile' u 1:2 with lp ls 2          # plot data points with points and lines of style number 2 (ls = linestyle) plot 'datafile' u 1:2 with lp lt 2          # plot data points with points and lines of type number 2 (lt = linetype)